AshtonJaubert/Portfolio/README.md

 The dataset used for this was found on [Kaggle](https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset/data)

-U can find the ipynm file for this project here: [ipynb](https://github.com/AshtonJaubert/Portfolio/blob/main/LoanApproval.ipynb)
+U can find the ipymb file for this project here: [ipynb](https://github.com/AshtonJaubert/Portfolio/blob/main/LoanApproval.ipynb)
 #### Libraries used:
 - numpy
 - pandas